ouzifeng/CI_PP5_API/README.md

     )
     response = requests.get(ticker_url)

 By swapping 'LSE' to a different exchange.
-A list of exhcnages can be found [here](https://eodhd.com/list-of-stock-markets):
+A list of exchanges can be found [here](https://eodhd.com/list-of-stock-markets):

 ### Challenge 2 - Removing Non-common Stocks